GraberMN/MyPortfolio/README.md

 # MyPortfolio
 Hello, my name is Mateo.
-This is my Portfolio Website, which provides links to my more sophisticated projects.
+This is my Portfolio Website, which provides links to my more sophisticated projects and allows you to contact me.